anonymous-sok/sok_submission/README.md

 This work addresses the security vulnerabilities in DDLSs that adapt computation based on input complexity, providing both defense implementations and rigorous experimental evaluation of their effectiveness.

-**Example Attacks**: We demonstrate our approach using three representative attacks: NICGSlowDown, DeepSloth, and SlowTrack.
+**Example Attacks:** We demonstrate our approach using three representative attacks: NICGSlowDown, DeepSloth, and SlowTrack.

+**Comprehensive Attack Catalog:** The repository includes Papers_and_Properties.xlsx, a comprehensive catalog documenting all efficiency attacks studied in our research.
+This spreadsheet serves as an extended version of Table 1 from the paper.

 ## File Structure